OctopusDeploy/docs/src/pages/docs/projects/version-control/config-as-code-reference.md

 - Shared resources must exist before loading an OCL file into Octopus Deploy.
 What that means is if you copy the OCL files from one Git repo to another, and point a new project at those files, then any shared resource must exist before creating that project.
 That only applies when projects are in different spaces or on different instances.
 If the resources do not exist, an error message will appear.
 - Pointing multiple projects to the same folder in the same Git repo is unsupported.
 Please see our [unsupported config as code scenarios](/docs/projects/version-control/unsupported-config-as-code-scenarios) for more information.
 - Converting a project to be version-controlled is a one-way process.
 At this time, you cannot convert back.

+## Older versions

+- Prior to version 2022.3.4517, Git projects would reference shared resources using their name in OCL.
+This had a side-effect causing API responses for Git projects to contain names instead of IDs.
+From version 2022.3.4517 onwards, a handful of resources are referenced from OCL by their slug.
+IDs will be used in API responses instead of names.